Administrative Papers

 How long do you need to keep your everyday documents?

-It can be an insurance contract, a vehicle transfer certificate, statements from your current account or even your pay slips...
-Some documents must be kept, as they allow you to assert a right.
+It can be an insurance contract, a vehicle transfer certificate, statements of your current account or even your pay slips...
+Some documents need to be kept because they allow you to assert a right.
 The retention period varies depending on the type of document.
-Service-Public.fr informs you of the minimum periods during which it is prudent to keep your everyday papers.
+Public Service informs you of the minimum periods during which it is prudent to keep your everyday papers.

 You must keep certain documents permanently.
 This is particularly the case for: